 /* suppress error with this */ ini_set('display_errors', 0); $query_context = new stdClass(); $query_context->context = array();

-You can use Adobe DreamWeaver or any other type of program to edit and update your php files or directly use your cPanel and edit in files section. o edit your file and update and see if your error message is hide it.
+You can use Adobe DreamWeaver or any other type of program to edit and update your .php files or directly use your cPanel and edit in files section.
+So edit your file and update, and see if your error message is hide it and gone.